Azure/azureml-examples/prefix.md

 ## Getting started

-To get started, try the [introductory tutorial](tutorials/an-introduction).
-You will:
+To get started, see the [introductory tutorial](tutorials/an-introduction) which uses AML to:

-- run a `"hello world"` job on cloud compute to demonstrate the basics
+- run a `"hello world"` job on cloud compute, demonstrating the basics
-- run a series of PyTorch training jobs on cloud compute to demonstrate mlflow tracking & using cloud data
+- run a series of PyTorch training jobs on cloud compute, demonstrating mlflow tracking & using cloud data

-You should then be able to understand every other example available in the repository, which are listed below.
+These concepts are sufficient to understand all examples in this repository, which are listed below.

 ## Contents